Yonisen/WarThunder_Yellow_Mark_Rangefinder/README.md

 # WarThunder_Yellow_Mark_Rangefinder_33

-<sub>🙂 15.05.2023 Check at the very bottom if this is not your first time here</sub>

 Rangefinder on the yellow mark on the map.
 It works on <b>any</b> computer, even the oldest one.<br>
 Uses screenshots and overlay.
 Based on a neural network YOLOv5 from ultralitics.<br>
 All calculations go through the processor.<br>